CDARS® Frequently Asked Questions

 Whom should I contact to learn about joining the Promontory Network?

 It is easy to become a member of the Promontory Network – enabling you to offer CDARS, as well as other member benefits.
-To find out more, contact us at firstname.lastname@example.org or (866) 776-6426 (toll-free) for the appropriate Promontory Regional Director, who will help you to complete the process of joining.
+To find out more, contact us at email@example.com or (866) 776-6426 (toll-free) for the appropriate Promontory Interfinancial Network Regional Director, who can help you to complete the process of joining.

-Does Promontory provide support after my bank joins the Promontory Network?
+Does Promontory Interfinancial Network provide support after my bank joins the Promontory Network?

 Who provides the additional FDIC insurance?